gschmutz/stream-processing-workshop/07-iot-data-ingestion-over-mqtt/README.md

 ![Alt Image Text](./images/iot-ingestion-overview.png "Schema Registry UI")

-## Adding a MQTT broker to Streaming Platform
+## MQTT broker of the Data Platform
 Our streaming platform does not yet provide an MQTT broker.

 So let's add a new service to the `docker-compose.yml` file we have created in [Setup of the Streaming Platform](../01-environment/README.md).